rudolphpienaar/pl-dicom_info/README.md

 ## Abstract

-This page briefly describes a ChRIS plugin that is built around [pfdicom_tagExtract](https://github.com/FNNDSC/pfdicom_tagExtract) and exposes all of its functionality.
+This page briefly describes a ChRIS plugin that is built around [`pfdicom_tagExtract`](https://github.com/FNNDSC/pfdicom_tagExtract) and exposes all of its functionality.
 Please refer to the referenced link for detailed information about the usage flags.
+Note that this is largely a rewrite of the [`pl-pfdicom_tagExtract`](https://github.com/FNNDSC/pfdicom_tagExtract) plugin using the [`chris_plugin_template`](https://github.com/FNNDSC/python-chrisapp-template) to allow for the new design pattern of "percolating" `arg_parsers` up from ancestor apps.

 ## Installation